 Twin Block Retainers in Orthodontics

+The Twin Block is one of the best appliances to correct mouth breathing and reverse jaw position.
 Do you have trouble sleeping and breathing at night?
-Or feel like you cannot close your mouth and lips all the way?
-And like your tongue is living in your throat?
+Or feel like you cannot close your mouth and lips all the way because your lower jaw is sitting too far back?
+And is your tongue too close to your throat?
 The twin block appliance may be just for you.
 In this article, we explain the basic problems of “retrognathia” or reverse jaw positioning and how it can be corrected with a twin block retainer device.

 Note how the child in the picture cannot close his mouth properly.
 And after using a twin block, the the mouth and lips can be closed easily and without strain.
 Also notice how the cheek bones are more developed and the bags under the eyes are better.

-Twin Block Corrects Anterior Growth, Lip & Tongue Posture
+Twin Block Corrects Reverse Jaw Position and Lip Posture

 In the before profile picture, the lower jaw (mandible) and chin is positioned back closer to the throat.
 In the after picture, the jaw has moved out into a more forward position.
 When the mandible is positioned forward, the tongue is not living on the throat and blocking airflow and breathing.
 This is especially a big issue a night during sleep.